puntorigen/heightmap/README.md

 # Punto Origen OPEN Framework : Heightmap Package

 # API Reference
-Heightmap: A class for freely creating a heightmap from a given latitude/longitude point, precision sample and horizon distance.
+Heightmap: A class for freely creating a heightmap from a given latitude/longitude point, pixel_size sample and horizon distance.

 * * *